Attorney Detail Banner

 Tel: +1 650 801 5000 Fax: +1 650 801 5100

-Todd Briggs is a partner in the Silicon Valley office of Quinn Emanuel Urquhart & Sullivan, LLP.
+Todd Briggs is a partner in the Silicon Valley office.
 His practice focuses on litigating patent infringement, trade secret, and other intellectual property matters.
-He has handled many high-profile cases.
-For example, Todd recently led the Quinn Emanuel team that obtained a $1.1 billion jury verdict on behalf of the California Institute of Technology in a patent infringement trial against Apple and Broadcom, which is one of the largest patent verdicts on record.
-He has litigated cases throughout the United States relating to a wide variety of technologies including microprocessors, memory devices, wireless communications, semiconductor processing, computer networks, operating systems, communications systems, computer architecture, analog and digital circuits, data storage systems, medical devices, and high-throughput materials discovery systems.
-He also has significant experience in the United States Court of Appeals for the Federal Circuit.
-Todd is an electrical engineer and is registered to practice before the United States Patent and Trademark Office.
+He has litigated cases throughout the United States relating to a wide variety of technologies including wireless communications, computer networking, machine learning, microprocessors, semiconductor processing, operating systems, computer architecture, data storage systems, medical devices, mobile gaming devices, and high-throughput materials discovery systems.

 • Samsung